tassapola/SuperProxy/README.md

 SuperProxy sends small request to see if there is any updates based on HTTP Header Modified-by.
 If there is no updates, SuperProxy will return cached contents.
 The purpose is to optimize network traffic needed and to improve response time.

-The project is originally at https://code.google.com/p/cse124tassapol2/
+The project is originally located at https://code.google.com/p/cse124tassapol2/